Hyperhook/katas/katas/mars-rover.md

 ```

 # Rules:
-The rover receives an array of commands e.g. `RMMLM` and returns the finishing point after the moves e.g. `2:1:N`
+The rover receives an string of commands e.g. `RMMLM` and returns the finishing point after the moves e.g. `2:1:N`
 The rover wraps around if it reaches the end of the grid.

 Credit: Google Code Archive